On This Page

 Constantly releasing hot steam, these holes are how I imagine hell.
 Gaping cracks in the earth’s surface, rolling with steam, and emiting low gurgling sounds.

 Pungent air exudes from these cauldrons, thick and yellow.

 I’ll never forget the nauseating sensation of walking through a dense fog wreaking of rotten eggs.

 The Yellowstone river cuts its way through the park in the most stunning way.

 Special thanks to Alex, Bentley, and Jeff who let me steal their pictures for this post.
+I’m notoriously awful at taking my own pictures.
 You guys rock!
 Until the next friendcation!